Peyronie's Disease

 Chronic Stage

-• The plaque and the penile curvature may stop progressing and instead stabilize.
+• The plaque and the penile curvature may stop progressing and instead stabilise.

 • There is a possibility that erection dysfunction (ED) may emerge or worsen.